On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Local well-posedness for singular systems

 \section{Local well-posedness for singular systems}

 In this section, we consider the stochastic C-S model with a general singular communication weight.
 More precisely, we define the communication weight $\psi$ only on the open interval $(0,\infty)$.
+And we will always assume in the sequel that $\psi_*:=\inf_{r>0}\psi(r)\ge0$ for convenience and avoiding misunderstandings.
+But actually for the purpose of local well-posedness and collision-avoidance, the requirement can be relaxed.
+Please see Remark \ref{remark-2}.(vi) for details.

-As we discussed before in the introduction, collisions may occur when the order of singularity is low.
-Therefore, we will prove the local well-posedness of system \eqref{CS} before the first collision.
+As we discussed before in the introduction, collisions may occur if the order of singularity is low.
+Therefore, we first prove the local well-posedness of system \eqref{CS}, which basically means that the solution is always well-defined before the first collision occurs.